brenns10/pywall/README.md

 unable to access the internet after exiting PyWall, view existing IPTables rules with `sudo iptables -nL`.
 If a rule with the target chain `NFQueue` lingers, delete it with
-`sudo iptables -D INPUT -j NFQueue --queue-num [undesired-queue-number]`.
+`sudo iptables -D INPUT -j NFQUEUE --queue-num [undesired-queue-number]`.

+For INPUT rules, the command is `sudo iptables -D INPUT -j NFQUEUE --queue-num 1`.
+For OUTPUT rules, the command is `sudo iptables -D OUTPUT -j NFQUEUE --queue-num 2`.

+In case PyWall gives a message that another application has the xtables lock, Control-C the server, ensure that all the IPTables rules are cleared, and restart PyWall.